About Me

 Tree work has been cool lately.
 Here are a couple of links to videos that I took of recent stuff.

-has me climbing around in a mammoth white pine in Ripton, Vermont.
+Movie One has me climbing around in a mammoth white pine in Ripton, Vermont.
 We pruned it and took out dead wood.
 I ascended the tree using ascenders, the first time I have done such a thing.
 It got me up the tree fast and tirelessly.

 Movie Two, Movie Three, Movie Four, and Movie Five show Mike Lambert taking down a set of poplars in a place called Southwind in Burlington.
 We normally shear hedges and prune shrubs in this condo complex, but for this job we actually did tree work, which was a massive, unbelievable relief.